dora-team/dora.dev/docs/README.md

 #### **Cloud Functions**
 To emulate Firestore Cloud Functions, you will need NodeJS installed locally.
 For version requirements review `functions/{function_name}/package.json` and may start the Functions Emulator (with hosting and firestore) with the following: `firebase emulators:start --only firestore,hosting,functions`.

-Cloud Function Configuration: The hosted version of the Cloud Function leverages [Remote Config](https://firebase.google.com/docs/remote-config) to get the value for the "Send To" value.
-However, at this time Remote Config is not supported in the local emulator.
-However, you may still pass in a local environment option by setting the `SEND_TO=` value within a newly created file `functions/{function_name}/.env.local`.
+Cloud Function Configuration: The hosted version of the Cloud Function environment variables to get the value for the "Send To" value and expiration time.
+You may pass in a local environment option by setting the `MONITOR_SEND_TO` and `INQUIRY_EXPIRES_DAYS` values within a newly created file `functions/{function_name}/.env.local`.
 (NOTE: By design, all `*.env.local` files are excluded from Git a defined in the `.gitignore`)

 #### **Extensions**
 Firebase emulation for extensions is available by adjusting the CLI option (i.e., either with the `--only extensions` or loading all by eliminating the `--only` completely).
 However, by (current) [Firebase design](https://github.com/firebase/firebase-tools/issues/5510), _extensions require access to the hosted Firebase project at startup_ as defined within `./.firebaserc`.
 This is used for start-up authentication only; If you not have access, this can cause permissions errors and fail to start the emulation (see notes below).